astrale-sharp/typstfmt/README.md

-In progress formatter for the Typst language!
+Basic formatter for the Typst language with a future!

 - [Goals](#goals)
 - [State](#state)